AncestryDNA vs. MyHeritage: Expert Review and Comparison

 As opposed to a genetic health predisposition, carrier status reports are based on genes that absolutely cause genetic diseases.
 In simpler terms, while some genes may affect your risk for a heart disease, the genes studied in carrier status reports are known to cause the actual symptoms of the disease.
 In terms of actionable information, carrier status reports are much more helpful.

 Again, Ancestry falls short of providing a competitive offering.
 Ancestry provides only 3 carrier status reports: Sickle-cell Anemia, Cystic Fibrosis, and Tay-Sachs disorder.
 MyHeritage’s DNA analysis covers all three of these conditions, in addition to 15 other genetic disorders.
 So, if you are looking for this information, MyHeritage can provide you with it.

 Users looking for carrier status reports should also consider other companies.
 For example, 23andMe offers over 40 carrier status reports for a wide variety of genetic diseases.
-For people trying to plan a family or reduce their risk of passing genetic diseases on to their children, companies that have focused on health analysis from the beginning offer far more carrier status reports compared to either MyHeritage or AncestryDNA.
+For people trying to plan a family or reduce their risk of passing genetic diseases on to their children, companies focused on health analysis from the beginning offer far more carrier status reports than either MyHeritage or AncestryDNA.

 Within the entire industry, both of these companies are unique in that they allow you to build a family tree, connect the tree to your DNA information, and further research your family history with a massive treasure-trove of historical documents.
 These are the only two companies really competing in this area.
 If you look at this area alone the companies are nearly indistinguishable.

 When you start to break apart all the offerings of each company, Ancestry stands above all other genetic DNA testing companies in the number of DNA tests it has sold.
 It even beats 23andMe, as it has converted a significant proportion of its genealogy users into DNA testing kit users.
 This gives AncestryDNA a unique advantage over other DNA testing companies in both health and ancestry testing.
 That being said, it has not fully capitalized on this massive numerical advantage.